Lemon Asparagus Pasta

 • About 1/3 cup fresh dill, chopped

-• Freshly grated black pepper
+• Freshly grated black pepper (important, don't skip!)

 • Grated fresh Parmesan cheese

-Meanwhile, in a large skillet, melt butter on medium heat, add shallot and slowly soften.
-Add half’n’half, zest, lemon juice, salt and sugar.
-Stir in asparagus and gently warm until spears reach desired tenderness.
-Stir in hot pasta, letting it soak up sauce.
-Gently stir in dill and black pepper.
+LEMON CREAM SAUCE Meanwhile, in a large skillet, melt butter on medium heat, add shallot and slowly soften.
+Add half 'n' half, zest, lemon juice, salt and sugar and bring almost to a boil.
+Stir in asparagus and gently warm until the spears become tender.

 More Asparagus Recipes

-Easy-to-Elegant Asparagus Soup Asparagus Custard Tart Roasted Salmon & Asparagus
+Asparagus Custard Tart Roasted Salmon & Asparagus

 Fresh asparagus is symbolic of spring and the return of an abundance of fresh produce.
-On my food blog A Veggie Venture, I've collected more than two dozen - imagine! - asparagus recipes.
-Here are a handful of my very favorite ways to cook and enjoy asparagus:
+On my food blog A Veggie Venture, I've collected more than two dozen – imagine! – asparagus recipes.
+Here are a handful of my very favorite ways to cook and enjoy asparagus!

-~ Roasted Asparagus with Feta, perfect for 'fat' spears of asparagus ~
+perfect for fat spears of asparagus ~

-~ Gorgeous Raw Asparagus Salad, "this is good", says a favorite seven-year old ~
+"This is good", says a favorite seven-year old

-~ Asparagus Tapenade, a delicious spread ~
+a delicious spread

 ~ still more asparagus recipes ~

-Great recipe Alanna.
+1. Great recipe Alanna.
 I'm always looking for new ideas for pasta.
 This looks so easy and delicious.
 Thansk for supporting LiveSTRONG With A Taste Of Yellow.

 OH my gosh, I have every single ingredient.
 Except for real cream.
 It can't be worse, right?
 Supper!